learn-co-students/Mod-3-Project_HTX-DS-021720/README.md

  - "How would you interpret the results?"
  - "How confident are you in the predictive quality of the results?"
  - "What are some of the things that could cause the results to be wrong?"

+## Citation

+1. "What is the CRISP-DM Methodology?"
+Smart Vision Europe.
+Available at: https://www.sv-europe.com/crisp-dm-methodology/